ursatile/css4eng/304-using-css-grid.md

 To control the size of the implicit tracks, use `grid-auto-rows` or `grid-auto-columns`:

 {% example grid-auto-columns.html mark_lines="12" elements="style" iframe %}

-Items within the grid can target specific rows and columns using the `grid-column-start`, `grid-column-end`, `grid-row-start` and `grid-row-end` properties.

-Something which often trips people up when they first encounter this syntax: we're not specifying the row or column number, we're specifying the *line between them*.
-I think one of the reasons there's so much confusion here is that there's some really misleading behaviour baked into the CSS grid spec.
-Take a look at this code and the resulting output:

-{% example grid-start-end-edge-case.html elements="style" iframe %}

-Div #1 - the red one - clearly starts and ends in column 3, and starts and ends in row 2... right?

-No. This is actually invalid syntax.
-The numbers refer to lines, not rows/columns, so an item which starts *and ends* at column grid line 1 actually has zero width... but there's a fallback rule in the CSS grid spec which says that if the combination of a start and an end rule would create an element with zero (or negative) size, ignore the end rule... and because the default is to span a single row/column, it looks like it worked.

-Here's an example that specifies start and end lines correctly.
-This example also creates some overlapping elements; these will be stacked in the order they appear in the HTML, unless you override this using a `z-index`:

-{% example grid-item-start-end.html elements="style" iframe %}

 ## Named Tracks and Template Areas